Inotiv

 Model Summary

-Tau P301S (PS19) mice from The Jackson Laboratory express a human tau protein with the disease associated P301S mutation and that is under the control of the mouse Prnp promoter.
-The mice exhibit gliosis at 3 months of age, followed by synaptic loss at 3-6 months and neurofibrillary tangles and cognitive impairments at about 6 months.
-There are no reports of Tau P301S (PS19) mice displaying amyloid plaques.
+Tau P301S (PS19) transgenic mice from The Jackson Laboratory express a human tau protein with the disease associated P301S mutation and that is under the control of the mouse Prnp promoter.
+These models of Alzheimer's disease exhibit gliosis at 3 months of age, followed by synaptic loss at 3-6 months, and neurofibrillary tangles and cognitive impairments at about 6 months.
+There are no reports of Tau P301S (PS19) mouse models displaying amyloid plaques.

 Genetically Engineered Alzheimer's models